nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 [1] Vrushabh.
 V.  Zinage  and  S.  Ghosh,  “Generalized  shape  expansion-basedmotion planning in three-dimensional obstacle-cluttered environment,” Journal of Guidance, Control and Dynamics, vol. 43, no. 9, pp. 1781–1791, 2020

-[2] V. Zinage and S. Ghosh, “An efficient motion planning algorithm foruavs  in  obstacle-cluttered  environment,”  in2019 American ControlConf.
-(ACC).
+[2] V. Zinage and S. Ghosh, “An efficient motion planning algorithm for uavs in obstacle-cluttered environment,”  in 2019 American Control Conference (ACC).
 IEEE, 2019, pp. 2271–2276

 ## License